The bean leaf beetle feeds on soybean leaves and developing pods for most of the growing season.

 Another option growers have to control bean leaf beetles is Leverage® 360 with Stress Shield™ protection, which enhances the crop’s ability to handle a variety of biotic and abiotic stresses, thereby helping maximize yields.
 Unlike many other insecticides, Leverage 360 moves in a way that allows it to reach the underside of the leaves.
 It also safeguards plants from environmental stresses and can be applied in a tankmix with a fungicide.

-Visit our soybean section to learn more about insect control options in soybeans, Poncho/VOTiVO, Baythroid XL and Leverage 360, or contact your local Bayer representative.
+To learn more about insect control options in soybeans, including Baythroid XL and Leverage 360, contact your local Bayer representative or talk with your local retailer.

 *Always read and follow label instructions.
 Not all products are registered for use in every state.
 Baythroid XL and Leverage 360 are Restricted Use Pesticides.